securefederatedai/openfl/docs/running_the_federation.rst

 		fx plan initialize

-    This command initializes the FL plan and autopopulates the `fully qualified domain name (FQDN) <https://en.wikipedia.org/wiki/Fully_qualified_domain_name>`_ of the aggregator node.
+    This command initializes the FL plan and auto populates the `fully qualified domain name (FQDN) <https://en.wikipedia.org/wiki/Fully_qualified_domain_name>`_ of the aggregator node.
 This FQDN is embedded within the FL plan so the collaborator nodes know the address of the externally accessible aggregator server to connect to.

-    If you have connection issues with the autopopulated FQDN in the FL plan, you can do **one of the following**:
+    If you have connection issues with the auto populated FQDN in the FL plan, you can do **one of the following**:

-	- OPTION 1: override the autopopulated FQDN value with the :code:`-a` flag.
+	- OPTION 1: override the auto populated FQDN value with the :code:`-a` flag.

 		.. code-block:: console